 Q: What is a Paramedic?

-A: A Paramedic is a person that usually works outside the hospital to provide initial medical treatment in the event of illness or injury.
-Paramedics work with many other professionals, such as firefighters, rescue workers, police, nurses, doctors and others, in order to provide treatment and stabilization to those in crisis.
-The paramedic is usually an extension of the doctor's knowledge and skill.
-This means that the paramedic carries out examinations and treatments when a doctor is not available.
-There must be a high level of trust between the paramedic and the doctor.
+A: Paramedics work with many other professionals, such as firefighters, rescue workers, police, nurses, doctors and others, in order to provide treatment and stabilization to those in crisis.
+The paramedic carries out examinations and treatments.
+They transport patient's to hospitals to be evaluated by doctor's and stabilize patient's in need.

 Q: What can I do to make it easier for emergency crews to find my house if I need them?